idealcodes/clic-2014/_abstracts/johan-nielsen.md

 Our method applies to two approaches of decoding beyond half the minimum
 distance: Guruswami-Sudan and Power decoding.
-In this talk, however, we will focus in the embedding into an F[x] problem and therefore discuss only the decoding up to half the minimum distance (minus half the genus).
+In this talk, however, we will focus on how we embed the function field problem into F[x], and therefore we discuss only decoding up to half the minimum distance (minus half the genus).